 These pouches bulge out through weak spots in your colon.
 The pouches can become inflamed (red, swollen) or infected.
 When the pouches are infected, the condition is called diverticulitis.

 Diverticular disease includes:

 Diverticulitis.
-This is when the pouches in your colon get infected.
+This is when the pouches in your colon get inflamed with or without infection.

 Diverticular bleeding.
 This happens when a small blood vessel in a pouch breaks open and bleeds.

 Over half of people in the United States over age 60 will have diverticulosis.
 Some people with diverticulosis also get diverticulitis.

 Diverticular disease is often seen in developed countries.
 It is very common in the U.S., England, and Australia.
 People in these countries eat less fiber.

 Diverticular disease is rare in countries such as Asia and Africa.
 People in these countries eat more fiber and more vegetables.

 Experts are not sure what causes diverticular disease.
 Research suggests that some possible causes may be related to genetic factors, a low-fiber diet, a diet high in red meat, lack of physical activity, obesity, some medicines, immune problems, or connective tissue problems in the colon.

 Fiber helps make your stools soft and easy to pass.
 Eating more fiber helps stop constipation.